juemrami/exrx-scraper/README.md

 ## Requirements

-- Node v18
+- Node v18 (for fetch, i think 17 works as well)
-- run npm install
+- run `npm install`

 ## about